haruncpi/PHP-Captcha/README.md

 # PHP-Captcha
-This is very simple and lightweight captcha function.
+This is very simple and lightweight Mathematical Captcha Class.
 You can easily configure it in your raw php project.

 # Documentation
  1. Download the **Mc.class.php** file and add this file in your project.